 - Severe migraine

-- Thrombosis or blood clots
+- A history of thrombosis or blood clots

 - Heart Disease

-- Endometrial, ovarian and breast cancer
+- Endometrial, ovarian or breast cancer